webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 </syntaxhighlight>

-Aside from the inversion of the '''from''' and '''to''' values, note the '''begin''' time is expressed in terms of whenever the previous animation ends.
-And notice that in addition to the '''xlink:href''' and '''url()''' syntax we've seen used to reference objects, now we see a third form of syntax that references the ''glanceStart'' identifier along with the value of its '''end''' attribute.
+Aside from the inversion of the '''from''' and '''to''' values, note the ''glanceEnd'' animation's '''begin''' time is expressed in terms of whenever the previous ''glanceStart'' animation ends.
+And notice that in addition to the '''xlink:href''' and '''url()''' syntax we've seen used to reference objects, now we see a third form of dot syntax that references the ''glanceStart'' identifier along with the value of its '''end''' attribute.

 ==Blinking==